How should I perceive large font use in email?

 We have to look at how the larger font is being used.
 Is it the entire email or just certain words/terms?
 This is where you can determine intent.

-Unless you know that the sender or recipient is visually impaired and requires the larger font size so they can see better, anything larger than the standard default font size for only certain words or phrases can be perceived as adding emphasis.
+Unless you know that the sender or recipient is visually impaired and requires a larger font size to see better, anything larger than the standard default font size for only certain words or phrases can be perceived as adding emphasis.
 Otherwise, why would one make the font larger?

 In professional business communications, there is no room for formatting.
 Remember my simple golden rule?